Hobo potatoes are fantastic on the grill. My brother Stan shares my foodie-ness, and he’s the one who invented this and then shared it with me.

-Seriously though, what could be better than this?
-Fresh vegetables, easy clean up, all cooked on the grill so you don’t heat up the kitchen.
-I know what’s even better!
-These baby reds and veggies are just plain deliciousness!!
+Seriously though, what could be better than potatoes made like this?
+Fresh vegetables, easy cleanup, and all cooked on the grill, so you don’t heat the kitchen.
+I know what’s better!
+These baby reds and fresh veggies are just mouth-wateringly delicious!!

-What takes it over the top?
-Adding colorful corn, sweet onion and a generous amount of real buttah, baby!!
-It sends send this humble hobo from coach to first class!
+What sends them over the top?
+Adding colorful corn, sweet onion, and a generous amount of real butter, baby!!
+That’s what transports this dish from coach to first-class!

-I know you!
+This recipe is so good, but I know you will change things to suit your individual preferences!
 You kitchen rebel, you.
 You’ve just got to play around and make dishes your own, sometimes even the first time you make it!
 I saw truffle butter at the store last week, right next to sweet corn.
 How does that sound?

-I’ll admit Papa and I are pretty wimpy when it comes to spicy but we love lots of flavor and this fits our taste buds to a “t.”
-But do you like things hotter?
+Papa and I are pretty wimpy when it comes to spicy, I’ll admit it!
+This combo suits our taste buds to a “t.”
+We love food loaded with flavor!
+But do you like things hotter and spicier?
 You know your family.
-Why not add some red pepper flakes or go all out and toss in some sliced jalapenos?
+Why not add some red pepper flakes, or go all out and toss in some sliced jalapenos?

-You an make up these packets in a jiffy and start them on the grill while you get your burgers pattied out or toss up a salad!
-(More veggies!!)
+You can make these packets in an instant, then start them on the grill while you shape your hamburger patties or toss up a salad!
+(Yay!
+More veggies!!)
 Once they’re done or close to it, just move ’em up to the top rack to keep warm while you cook the meat!